limoka/DSP-Mods/Mods/BlueprintTweaks/README.md

 ![BlueprintTweaks](https://raw.githubusercontent.com/kremnev8/DSP-Mods/master/Mods/BlueprintTweaks/recipe-preview.gif)
 ![BlueprintTweaks](https://raw.githubusercontent.com/kremnev8/DSP-Mods/master/Mods/BlueprintTweaks/force-preview.gif)

-This mod adds some minor tweaks to new Blueprint system. <br/>
-Current list of features:
+This mod improves Blueprint system with QoL changes, new features like force pasting, foundation blueprints and more.<br/>
+List of features:<br/>
+Interface changes:
 - Allow using 3rd person view in Blueprint mode.
 - Allow toggling between 3d person and planet view when in Blueprint mode using `J` key
 - Selectively change recipes on machines during any moment using a new panel in blueprint inspector
 - Selectively change cargo requested/provided by logistic stations in a new panel in blueprint inspector
 - Allow changing building tiers.
-Left-click on a building in component panel to use.
+Left-click on a building in component panel to use.<br/>

+Big features:
 - Allow forcing Blueprint paste even if some buildings collide or can't be built.
 Use `Shift` key to use this feature.
-- Allow using La**T**itude/Lon**G**titude axis lock.
+- Allow using La**T**itude/Lon**G**itude axis lock.
 Use `Ctrl + T/G` to toggle
 - Allow changing grid snapping.
 Set blueprint grid size in its settings, then press `Ctrl + B` in desired initial position.
 - Allow blueprinting on Gas Giants.
 - Allow blueprinting Foundations.
 Also allows copying Custom foundations color palettes.
 If you blueprint buildings with foundations under them, you can place blueprint where foundations are needed.
 Blueprint strings with this feature are `compatible` with vanilla strings.
+- Allow to use blueprint like selection to Dismantle buildings.
+You can find its button in dismantle panel.
+- Allow mirroring blueprints.
+Use `Shift + T/G` to toggle mirror in La**T**itude/Lon**G**itude axis.

 Axis lock supports: Blueprint, Construction and Reform modes<br/>
 Grid snapping supports: Blueprint and Construction modes<br/>